-Xeno Trigger is a First -Person time trial shooter with Titanfall-like mechanics and a highly replayable challenge map set in an ominously beautiful Temple of Time.
-This title was developed with a cumulative dev time of 4 months for my Bachelor of Game Design thesis project, in which I was the lead artist on a team of 6.
+Xeno Trigger is a First -Person time trial shooter with parkour mechanics and a highly re-playable challenge map set in an ominously beautiful Temple of Time.
+This title was developed within an 8 month period for my Bachelor of Game Design thesis project, in which I was the lead artist on a team of 6.

 Guided visual development for the whole project.